Clastify logo

 Diffusion is the passive net movement of particles from a region of higher concentration to a region of lower concentration due to random molecular motion.
 Gas exchange depends on diffusion, but diffusion works fast enough only over short distances and across sufficiently large areas.

-Small organisms can often exchange gases across their outer body surface.
-Every cell is close to the environment, and the surface area-to-volume ratio is high.
+Small organisms can often exchange gases across their outer body surface because every cell lies close to the environment and the surface area-to-volume ratio is high.
 Surface area-to-volume ratio is a comparison of the exchange area of a structure with the space it contains or supplies.
-As an organism gets larger, volume increases faster than surface area, so there is less exchange surface available per unit volume.
+As an organism gets larger, its volume increases faster than its surface area, leaving less exchange surface available per unit volume.
 Cube models showing that surface area-to-volume ratio falls as size increases.

 Side length / cmSurface area / cm²Volume / cm³SA:V ratio / cm⁻¹